top of page

 Natural State Logo

 The NATURAL STATE Research Centre is located at the base of Mt.
-Kenya within close proximity of open savannah, shrubland, dense forest and wetlands with a great diversity of species ranging from elephants to warthogs to dung beetles.
-There is also a great diversity of land management approaches ranging from pastoral community conservancies, to smallholder agriculture to community forest reserves to private protected areas.
-In addition there are a large number of organizations testing innovative conservation and restoration interventions.
-It is the perfect restoration laboratory.
+Kenya surrounded by a unique combination of open savannah, shrubland, dense forest and wetlands that are home to a great diversity of species ranging from elephants to warthogs to dung beetles.
+There is also a great diversity of land management approaches, such as pastoral community conservancies, smallholder agriculture, community forest reserves, and private protected areas, as well as several organisations testing innovative conservation and restoration interventions.
+The NATURAL STATE Research Centre has the most advanced carbon lab in Northern Kenya; the perfect restoration laboratory.
+NATURAL STATE also has an office in Nanyuki and an educational facility on the edge of the nearby Lolldaiga Conservancy.

 image0 (2) (7).jpeg